BLADEHEDA/Coding-in-PHP/Documentation.md

 -Learned how to rfetrieve data from form and display on page in php

 ## -Where to go from here
--Work on projects to learn and pratice the concepts thoroughly
+-solve as manyexerciese if not all the exercises on W3 resource to have good mastery of the language basics basics then -Work on projects to learn and pratice the concepts thoroughly
 ## - Some of the projects to work on are :
 1-Feedback application that takes information from form and stores to the database ,